-You will be placed under general anesthesia or intravenous sedation with local anesthesia to ensure your comfort during your breast reduction in Beverly Hills.
+You will be placed under general anesthesia or intravenous sedation with local anesthesia to ensure your comfort during your breast reduction.
 Dr. Brenner will then remove excess skin, breast tissue, and fat from your breasts and recontour a smaller, rounded, attractive shape to your breasts, along with moving the nipple structure to a youthful location on the front of the breasts.
 The specific technique used will vary depending upon the exact issue being addressed.

 Breast Reduction Incision Types

 In some cases, Dr. Brenner will use a lollipop incision, which is around the areola and down the front of the breast, extending down to the inframammary fold.
 In most women with very large breasts, a full (or anchor pattern) incision will be required in order to remove the severely excess breast skin.